SQL-Academy/en.sql-academy/course/module-6/view/article.md

 Views are an important tool in SQL that allows for simplifying complex queries, standardizing data access, improving performance, and ensuring data security

 Let's check how well you understood the topic: choose the correct statement for the question "What is a view in a database?"

-<Quiz
-    options={[
-        {
-            title: 'A virtual table that does not store data but retrieves it from other tables when accessed.',
-            comment:
-                'Correct!
-A view in a database is indeed a virtual table that does not store data itself but retrieves it from other tables when accessed.',
-            isRight: true,
-        },
-        {
-            title: 'A physical table that permanently stores data.',
-            comment:
-                'No, a view is not a physical table that permanently stores data.
-It is a virtual table that retrieves data from other tables when accessed.
-Views do not store data on their own but provide access to data already stored in other tables.', },
-        {
-            title: 'An interface for direct user access to the database.',
-            comment:
-                'No, a view is not an interface for direct user access to the database.
-It hides implementation details and provides a simplified interface for data access.
-Users interact with the view, not the database directly.', },
-        {
-            title: 'A temporary table used for data manipulation.',
-            comment:
-                'No, a view is not a temporary table used for data manipulation.
-It is a virtual table that retrieves data from other tables when accessed.
-Views are not used for modifying data but for providing convenient access to it.', },
-    ]}
-/>